Ikechukwunwachukwu/HamelinElmAssignments/README.md

 # HamelinElmAssignments

-This where I provide solutions for Elm tasks/assignments with Hamelin.
+This repository contains my solutions for tasks/assignments/problems on Elm programming language as a trainee/intern in Hamelin